 Alice Prevatt witnessed this heartbreaking situation many times when she worked in a local middle school cafeteria.
 Inspired to make a real difference, she created Upstate Backpack Blessings (UBB) and began collecting donated food, organizing and packing it in her kitchen.
 She originally served three schools, but word spread and the program quickly grew.

-Upstate Backpack Blessings is a volunteer-based, donation-driven organization that now provides bags of food to nearly 200 students each week in the following elementary, middle and high schools:
+Upstate Backpack Blessings is a volunteer-based, donation-driven organization that now provides bags of food to 400+ students each week in 15 area elementary, middle and high schools:

 Alice says that once a child starts with the program in elementary school, if things don't change rather drastically at home, that weekly bag of food will more than likely accompany that student all the way through high school.